ianhellstrom/rtfd/source/sql/plans.rst

 ============
 As a developer, the execution plan is probably the best tool at your disposal to discover why a query performs the way it does *and*, if necessary, figure out what you can do about its performance.
 A 2011 Oracle white paper called *Explain the Explain Plan*, which is available on the `OTN`_, and the documentation on `optimizer access paths`_ form the basis for most of what is written in this section.
+Additionally, Jonathan Lewis has written an excellent series on the execution plan, the parts of which you can find `here <http://allthingsoracle.com/execution-plans-part-1-finding-plans>`_, `here <http://allthingsoracle.com/execution-plans-part-2-things-to-see>`_, and `here <http://allthingsoracle.com/execution-plans-part-3-the-rule>`_.

 So, how do you obtain the execution plan?